paketo-buildpacks/paketo-website/content/docs/howto/php.md

  - Apache HTTPD Web Server
  - Nginx Web Server

 You can configure which web server to use by setting the `BP_PHP_SERVER` environment variable at build-time.
 The setting options are `php-server`, `httpd`, `nginx`, with the default value of `php-server` if unset.
+The PHP Built-in Server buildpack will only pass detection if there is a `*.php` file in the web directory of the application.

 {{< code/copyable >}}
   pack build my-app --buildpack paketo-buildpacks/php \
   --env BP_PHP_SERVER="php-server"
 {{< /code/copyable >}}

-#### Deprecated: buildpack.yml configuration
+#### Unsupported: Using buildpack.yml

-Note that specifying any configurations through `buildpack.yml` configuration will be deprecated in PHP language-family buildpack v1.0.0.
+Specifying the PHP version through `buildpack.yml` configuration has been removed as of PHP language family buildpack v1.0.0.
 To migrate from using `buildpack.yml` please set the environment variable equivalents instead.

 ## Set server configuration
 If you're using `httpd` or `nginx`, a suitable `httpd.conf` or `nginx.conf`